ThinhVu/nginx-config/README.md

 # nginx-config
-Nginx configuration
+Nginx is very easy to work with.
+There are a few configurations you may need to know.

 ## Simple proxy server
-Suppose you running the app and listen on port 6000.
+Suppose you're running the app and listening on port 6000.

 Create a config file, using domain name for naming is recommended `sudo vi /etc/nginx/sites-enabled/tvux.me`